amazon-ion/ion-docs/_books/ion-1-1/src/modules/local_modules.md

 )
 ```

-The only exception to this rule is at the top level; stream-level bindings can be redefined.
+The only exception to this rule is at the top level.
+Stream-level bindings are mutable, while bindings inside a module are immutable.

 ```ion
 $ion::